Vijfendertig/earth_rover_firmware/README.md

 Due to some internal details of rosserial_arduino's make_libraries.py script, building the package isn't as straightforward as I would like it to be.
 The problem is that to create our custom messages in the Arduino/Teensy ros_lib library, rosserial_arduino's make_libraries.py script needs to source the workspace's setup script, which isn't available until the build is finished.
 See [https://github.com/ros-drivers/rosserial/issues/239] for more details.
 The most elegant workaround I found is to exclude the firmware from the default catkin_make (or CMake) target and build it manually afterwards.

-So, to build the package including the firmware for the Arduino Micro, run:
+So, to build the package including the firmware for the Teensy 3.2, run:

 - `export arduino_location="/opt/arduino-1.8.8"`
 - `. /opt/ros/melodic/setup.bash` (or the version for your favourite shell)